 - ‘Icicles’ – type that blooms all white

-- ‘Baby Katie’ – dwarf variety only about one foot tall with purple flowers
+- ‘Baby Katie’ – dwarf variety only about a foot (31 cm.) tall with purple flowers